-Refer to Parameters for the meanings of 'Basename', 'Stats', 'RX Retry', 'RX Retry Number' and 'RX Retry Delay Time'.
+Refer to the guide in section 27.6.1 in the vhost sample for the meanings of 'Basename', 'Stats', 'RX Retry', 'RX Retry Number' and 'RX Retry Delay Time'.

 Number of Devices.

 The nb-devices option specifies the number of virtlO device.
 The default value is 2.